yutakasi634/LennardJonesFluidOnVR/README.md

 # LennardJonesFluidOnUnity
 This is the repository for practicing Unity Scripting.
-Simple implementation of Lennard-jones fluid.
+Simple implementation of Lennard-jones fluid running on Oculus Rift.

 Unity 2018.4.20f1 is supported.